Electrical engineering: Tools and work

 A wide range of instrumentation is used by electrical engineers.
 For simple control circuits and alarms, a basic multimeter measuring voltage, current, and resistance may suffice.
 Where time-varying signals need to be studied, the oscilloscope is also an ubiquitous instrument.
 In RF engineering and high-frequency telecommunications, spectrum analyzers and network analyzers are used.
 In some disciplines, safety can be a particular concern with instrumentation.
 For instance, medical electronics designers must take into account that much lower voltages than normal can be dangerous when electrodes are directly in contact with internal body fluids.
 Power transmission engineering also has great safety concerns due to the high voltages used; although voltmeters may in principle be similar to their low voltage equivalents, safety and calibration issues make them very different.
 Many disciplines of electrical engineering use tests specific to their discipline.
 Audio electronics engineers use audio test sets consisting of a signal generator and a meter, principally to measure level but also other parameters such as harmonic distortion and noise.
-Likewise, information technology have their own test sets, often specific to a particular data format, and the same is true of television broadcasting.
+Likewise, information technology has its own test sets, often specific to a particular data format, and the same is true of television broadcasting.